Today’s hot topic – is soil, not sandy soil, loamy soil, but specifically clay type of soil and if it’s alkaline or acidic.

 When it comes to clay soil, there’s good news and bad news!
 Getting to the bad news first – clay coil is difficult to work with because it’s so dense and sticky.
 Adding to this, clay soil is squeezed together so it blocks the air channels plants and microbes need to survive, resulting in poor drainage conditions.

 But even though clay soil has received a bad rep, there are many advantages of this type of soil.

 Is Clay Soil Acidic or Alkaline?

-Getting to the big question is clay soil alkaline or acidic.
+Getting to the big question is clay soil alkaline or acidic?

 For the most part, clay soil is alkaline, which is often referred to as sweet soil, and has a pH above 7.

-Clay soil being alkaline is rich in sodium, calcium and magnesium and is less soluble than acidic or neutral soil.
+Clay soil being alkaline is rich in sodium, calcium, and magnesium and is less soluble than acidic or neutral soil.
 This means that the availability of nutrients is often limited, resulting in stunted growth and nutrient deficiency in plants and flowers.

-There are several reasons for the alkalinity in clay soil, most notably watering with hard water than contains lime.
+There are several reasons for the alkalinity in clay soil, most notably watering with hard water that contains lime.
 In most cases, you will have to lower the alkaline level of clay soil in your yard and entire garden bed by making certain amendments.